fieldtrip/website/tutorial/layout.md

     cfg = [];
     cfg.direction = 'horizontal';
     cfg.distance = 3; % the 3D sensor positions are in cm
-    layout = ft_appendlayout(cfg, layoutL, layoutR);
+    layoutLR = ft_appendlayout(cfg, layoutL, layoutR);

 {% include image src="/assets/img/tutorial/layout/ctf151_left_right.png" width="400" %}

-In a similar way you can use **[ft_prepare_layout](/reference/ft_prepare_layout)** and **[ft_appendlayout](/reference/ft_appendlayout)** to make a layout that combines a left, right, top, front and back view of the MEG sensors in a fold-out arrangement.
+In a similar way you can make a layout that combines a left, right, top, front and back view of the MEG sensors in a fold-out arrangement.

-For the Neuromag/Elekta/Megin MEG system which consists of sensor-triplets with a combination of planar gradiometers in the horizontal direction, planar gradiometers in the vertical direction, and magnetometers, you can use this strategy to make a layout with the separate channel types:
+For the Neuromag/Elekta/Megin MEG system - which consists of sensor-triplets with a combination of planar gradiometers in the horizontal direction, planar gradiometers in the vertical direction, and magnetometers - you can make a layout that separates the different channel types.

     grad = ft_read_sens('oddball1_mc_downsampled.fif', 'senstype', 'meg');